guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Deploy to Kubernetes in Google Cloud: Challenge Lab.md

 Go back to the jenkins console & create a pipeline

-3. Dashboard -> New Item -> Give name as valkyrie-app -> in the Pipeline section -> choose Pipeline script from SCM from the dropdown -> Script:            Pipeline script from SCM -> SCM: Git ->  Repository URL -> fill your project ID as Credentials -> Apply -> Save
+3. Dashboard -> New Item -> Give name as <b>valkyrie-app</b> -> in the Pipeline section -> choose Pipeline script from SCM from the dropdown -> Script:            Pipeline script from SCM -> SCM: Git ->  Repository URL -> fill your project ID as Credentials -> Apply -> Save

 Again go back to the cloud shell & run the following command, to test your pipeline